 If you’d like to understand more about the differences in paint, read this article Are designer paints worth it?
 Most people think designer paints are expensive, that is until you find out there isn’t really even a price difference!

 No, B & Q do not stock Little Greene Paint Company paints.
 Although you can colour match Little Greene Paint (and other brands), you do not get an exact colour match in tests we’ve done.

 Rather than going directly to Little Greene Paint Company, I like to support independent retailers.
 My favourite place to head is William Robinson Interiors, established in 1882.
 Still run by William today, there isn’t much he doesn’t know about paint (and he’s thoroughly lovely too).

 Get The Little Greene Colour Card

 Head here to grab your Little Greene colour chart.
-In a bid to support independent retailers, orders from the retailer are given priority over orders placed directly and shipped prior to orders placed directly, often next day delivery (rather than 5-7 days if you head directly to Little Greene).
+In a bid to support independent retailers, orders from the retailer are given priority over orders placed directly and shipped before orders are placed directly, often next-day delivery (rather than 5-7 days if you head directly to Little Greene).

 Want to save 15% on Little Greene Paints?

-If you'd like to save 15% on all your Little Greene Paint company purchases, click here to check out Home Design Vault our home design made easy membership: Done-for-you designs, trade savings of around 20% on hundreds of brands, and personal support from your own interior design support squad.
+If you’d like buy Little Greene paint and save 15% on your purchases and at hundreds of sought-after brands and trade retailers, click here to check out Home Design Vault our home design made easy membership: Done-for-you designs, trade savings of around 20% on hundreds of brands, and personal support from your own interior design support squad.

-Little Greene Paint is a great choice for anyone looking for high-quality, durable and eco-friendly paint.
+Little Greene Paint is a great choice for anyone looking for high-quality, durable, eco-friendly paint.
 Their wide range of colours and finishes makes them the perfect choice for any project.

 Thanks for reading!
 I hope this guide has been helpful.
-If you have any questions or would like to share your own experiences with Little Greene comment below.
+If you have any questions or want to share your experiences with Little Greene, comment below.